 Technical Standards for Admission

 Students must be able to meet the technical standards for education at DMU either with or without accommodation.
-The Technical Standards form will be available on Pulse this spring, but you may review the standards online here: https://www.dmu.edu/pa/admission-requirements/technical-standards/
+Review the standards online.

-Housing is abundant in the Des Moines area, and students in the past have found the best time to check out apartments is February-March.
+Housing is abundant in the Des Moines area.
 DMU does not own any dorms or residence halls, so students are responsible for locating their own housing arrangements.
-To help you out, Pulse contains the “DMU classifieds” which is a great place to post if you’re looking for a roommate or somewhere to live.
-In fact, more than 60% of students surveyed said they used this system to locate their roommate or living arrangements!
+Pulse contains the “DMU classifieds” which is a good resource for students looking for a roommate or somewhere to live.
 The University acts solely as a facilitator in hosting this forum.

 Tuition is collected in three payments in June, August, and January.
 Tuition and fees are established by the University’s Board of Trustees each spring and collected by the accounting office.
-2015-2016 PA annual tuition is $31,500.
+2018-19 PA annual tuition is $34,758.
 Tuition and fees are subject to change.
-We anticipate the 2016-2017 budget to be available in the spring.
+The 2019-2020 budget will be available in the spring.

 Books and equipment

-Mandatory orientation is scheduled for May 31-June 2, 2016.
-A schedule of events will be available on Pulse in spring.
+Mandatory orientation is tentatively scheduled for May 29-30, 2019.
+A schedule of events will be available on Pulse several weeks prior to Orientation.

 We look forward to seeing you at DMU soon!
-Email us with any questions.
+Feel free to call us with any questions at 515-271-1499.